Marpha brandy: Sales

 Most of the brandy distilleries of the region are owned and operated by the local Thakali people.
 As of 2019, there were six commercial distilleries in the Marpha village.
 Mustang is a remote district in the western part of Nepal near the Tibetan plateau.
 The major source of income of the region are tourism and agriculture.
+Marpha brandy is said to be distributed by at least one producer mainly within Mustand, with demand also reported in Kathmandu.
 The various product produced from the fruits are exported to various region of the country as well as the world.
 Marpha brandy has also become a popular souvenir item that tourist buy for their friends and families back home.